Storm Damage Tree Assessment Sydney: Safety, Insurance and Report Evidence

 3. Native Species Advantages

-Australian native species generally show superior storm resilience:
+Australian native species can show good storm resilience:

 - Adaptation: Evolution with Australian climate extremes